Day One (My FAQ's)

 … Did you ever have stress/depression?

-However, if your asking me if I was ever on medications and received counseling before, then yes.
+But for the sake of helping others, I will let you know what DID happen to me when I had "depression".
+I was on a few medications and received counseling before, neither of which did anything to help.
 I was teased a lot in high school by both my companions, peers, and even my teachers.
 Some of the teasing was from my acne, but most of it was from the fact that I wasn't very social (not because of my acne).
 I was constantly depressed from grade school all the way through high school, never completely leaving the depression until I was around 19 years of age.
+No it feels like I'm talking about some completely different person.

-When I went out on my own and started college, my depression began fading away down to nothingness.
-Today I have no depression whatsoever, even with others still critiquing my acne from a distance.
-I do, however, enjoy the many benefits of having good stress in life.
-Also, my acne has been getting slowly worse with age, not better.
-Therefore, stress/depression has little to no effect on acne for me, this does not mean that it won't effect other people.
+When I started college, my depression faded away tremendously.
+I started seeking out the end of suffering, and today I have nowhere near the same stress, sadness and depression I had before.
+Also, my acne had been getting slowly worse with age, not better.
+Therefore, stress/depression has little to no effect on acne for me, but this does not mean that it won't effect other people.

 As a female, do your monthly cycles affect your acne?